emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 Use a filter to display a list of the targeted devices.
 Once their checkboxes indicate that they have been selected, the bulk actions menu bar appears at the top of the screen.

+See the [guide](/portal/connected-devices/how-to-enable-disable-device) which explains how enable or disable a device.

 :::caution
 Devices can't be deleted.